garmenty485/EnglishbattleBro/README.md

 ## Features

-- **Over 6000 Simple Words but most of them are basic**: Definitions are scraped from well-known English-to-English dictionaries
+- **Over 5000 Words but most of them are basic**: Definitions are scraped from well-known English-to-English dictionaries
 - **Easy to Play**: Play with your keyboard and it's like hangman
 - **Solo Practice Mode**: play at your own pace
 - **Real-time Battle Mode**: Compete with other players in real-time